 University of Guelph History

-In October 1964, the Senate of the University of Guelph created Wellington College which offered degree programs in arts and sciences.
-Five years later, the college's three departments were divided into three new colleges: the College of Arts, the College of Physical Science and the College Social Science.
-The Macdonald Institute formally became the College of Family and Consumer Studies at this time as well.
+- 1969, Wellington College divided into the College of Arts, the College of Physical Science and the College of Social Science; Macdonald Institute becomes the College of Family and Consumer Studies